polkadot-developers/substrate-developer-hub.github.io/docs/knowledgebase/getting-started/index.md

 #### Developing Substrate

-Developers that are building Substrate _itself_ should always uses the latest bug-free versions of Rust stable and nightly.
+Developers that are building Substrate _itself_ should always use the latest bug-free versions of Rust stable and nightly.
+This is because the Substrate codebase follows the tip of Rust nightly, which means that changes in Substrate often depend on upstream changes in the Rust nightly compiler.
 To ensure your Rust compiler is always up to date, you should run:

 ```bash
 rustup update